feature-creeps/observability-workshop/docs/events/2019-11-ATD/notes-bugs-etc.md

 ### WIP
-* If resize number put in, tickbox can be not clicked and resize is still in ** in branch remove-checkboxes
+* for boolean fields like "flip" assure that it is not only true and non-existent, but also false
 * Align fields between structured logs and events.
   ** in branch align-log-fields
 ### DONE
 * We have to add the index template to elasticsearch on startup (before any documents are written).
 * Align credentials to services.
+* If resize number put in, tickbox can be not clicked and resize is still in ** in branch remove-checkboxes